- Sleeps: 10

 ‘We stayed at Le Caillau for a week in August 2019 and we couldn’t have been happier.
 It was a lovely drive up to a wonderful looking house, however the really beautiful thing about it was the view at the front of the house, you felt free, private and very peaceful.
 The swimming pool was charming, the view from there was as if you were the only people existing.
 If you like the countryside and you enjoy being in someone's home and not a plain tomb of a rental this is the house for you.
-We ate lunch by the side of the house in the shade and dinner in the evenings at the front overlooking the garden and fields, the housekeeping couple Tina and David (English) were incredibly helpful, they did more hours for us to leave us free, they cooked (all for a reasonable price) and were incredibly accommodating with every request.
+We ate lunch by the side of the house in the shade and dinner in the evenings at the front overlooking the garden and fields, the housekeeping couple were incredibly helpful, they did more hours for us to leave us free, they cooked (all for a reasonable price) and were incredibly accommodating with every request.
 The area itself is lovely, we went down the river in Nerac, there was a simple sports site 5 minutes away with a fantastic zip wire through the trees for children, lots of markets every day in different towns, and I am sure great restaurants although we never tried them.
-The 2 main bedrooms were huge with lovely bathrooms and the house had a really happy lived in and loved feel to it.’
+The 3 main bedrooms were huge with lovely bathrooms and the house had a really happy lived in and loved feel to it.’

 Georgina Rylance, London.

 Principal Sitting Room – with sofas and armchairs, a wood-burning fireplace, card table and a window facing east with CD player/music system and wide selection of CD's.

-Dining Room – opening off the principal sitting room and the hall, with a table seating 10 and a window facing north.
+Dining Room – opening off the principal sitting room and the hall, with a table seating 10 and a window facing west.